 First, you can register a deed for preservation.
 This means we will retain the original deed and send you an extract that can be used in its place.

-Second, in some cases you can register a deed for preservation and execution.
-Deeds registered for this purpose will also be retained, but the extract that we send you will contain a warrant that grants authority for all lawful execution.
+Second, in some cases, you can register a deed for preservation and execution.
+Deeds registered for this purpose will also be retained but the extract we send you will contain a warrant that grants authority for all lawful execution.

 If you have a business user login, you can search the register using ScotLIS.

-If you don’t have an account, you can use the copy deed form.
+If you don’t have an account, you can order documents from the register.

 Read detailed guidance on the Register of Deeds including fees, signatures, and the C&S 1 application form.